jittaneybrin/thearbiter/README.md

 # Notes
 - The GPT API connection has been disabled.
 You either need to get your own (and populate the key in settings.py) or find a new method and update the functionality in /server/gpt.py.
 I do think it needs to be the same gpt-3.5-turbo model if you want it to work immediately.
 Otherwise, it's probably another small update in the gpt.py file.
+- The report directory includes the PDF of our final report on this project, as well as the LaTeX source files.
+The report was originally written in Google Docs throughout the semester and transferred over to LaTeX on Overleaf for the final version.

 # Project Setup
 ## Installation